 For fellowship holders, the minimum stay is three months during the regular academic year.
 Fall term appointments run from September 1 to the end of December.
 Spring appointments begin in January and end in May.
 Visiting Scholars and Fellows are expected to be in residence a minimum of three months during term time.
 Although there is a residential requirement to the program, the COVID crisis may cause a shift to a virtual program for Academic Year 2021-2022 (terms and benefits may also be adjusted).

 Visiting Scholars and Fellows are provided shared office space, computer, library borrowing privileges, access to University facilities and events, and opportunities to audit classes and attend seminars in the Faculty of Arts and Sciences and in other Harvard professional schools.

 To facilitate contact with students and faculty in relevant disciplines, the Center invites Visiting Scholars to propose a for-credit seminar or course.
 However, approval from the appropriate department or Faculty is required and not always possible to secure.
 Candidates should indicate their interest in teaching on their application and enclose a brief course proposal.
-Applications are reviewed on the merits of the research project and are not influenced by the inclusion of a course offering.
+Applications are reviewed on the merits of the research project and are not influenced by the inclusion of a course proposal.

 Proficiency in both written and spoken English is expected of Visiting Scholars and Fellows.
 Each Visiting Scholar or Fellow is expected to present a lecture in English on a topic related to his or her research and encouraged to be available for informal consultation by faculty and students with related interests.

 An interdisciplinary panel of Harvard faculty reviews all completed applications and selects those to be appointed.
-Applications are evaluated by both discipline and fellowship opportunity.

-- Proposal (limit 3-4 page)
+- Proposal (limit 3-4 page) -uploaded with application

 - Two letters of Recommendation